yt20chill/inline_git_blame.nvim/README.md

     excluded_filetypes = { "NvimTree", "neo-tree", "TelescopePrompt", "help" },
     debounce_ms = 150,
     autocmd = true,
-  },
+    you_label = "You", -- can be any string, or false to disable replacement },
   -- optional, default no keybindings because autocmds are preferred keys = {